fgvilches/ASUS-VIVOBOOK-X420-HACKINTOSH/README.md

 ## Installation

 ### First-time installation
-- I recommend installing using a pre-made Oralira dmg (links), after installing replace update clover bootloader and replace the EFI folder with one of the [releases](https://github.com/fgvilches/ASUS-VIVOBOOK-X420-HACKINTOSH/releases) page.
+- I recommend installing using a pre-made [Oralira dmg](https://www.olarila.com/forum/83-olarila-pre-made-iso-recommended/), after install update clover bootloader and replace the EFI folder with one of mine [releases](https://github.com/fgvilches/ASUS-VIVOBOOK-X420-HACKINTOSH/releases).

+- If the trackpad doesn't work during the installation, please plug a wired mouse or a wireless mouse projector before the installation.
+After the installation completes, open Terminal.app and run sudo kextcache -i /.
+Wait for the process ending and restart the device.
+Enjoy your trackpad!